Jim-Dev/CommandLineParser/README.md

 Install-Package CommandParser
 ```
 # Usage
-First of all you need to create an instance of CmdParser, then optionally but highly encouraged, you could subscribe to the event OnOutputAvailable so you can process Output messages from the commands.
+First of all you must create an instance of CmdParser, then optionally.
+The subscription to the event OnOutputAvailable is optional but highly encouraged as a second step, as it allows processing of Output messages from the commands and command parser.

 Here is an example, from the sample project in this repository.